Find Cheap Auto Insurance Quotes in Your Area

 If you exceed the limits of your PIP medical coverage, your health insurance provider will cover the rest of the costs, but most Kansas health insurance plans require you to exhaust your PIP coverage first.

-If you're injured in a car accident and unable to work, PIP insurance is required to cover lost income benefits.
+If you're injured in a car accident and unable to work, PIP insurance must cover your lost income.
 You will generally receive 85% of your monthly income, with a limit of $900 per month (equivalent to $10,800 annually) for up to one year following your accident.
-However, you can increase the amount or duration of your disability coverage if you wish, at the cost of higher monthly premiums.
+However, you can increase the amount or duration of the disability coverage if you wish, though you'll pay higher monthly premiums.

 Furthermore, you can receive benefits to pay someone to perform household chores you typically do, such as grocery shopping, cleaning and lawn care.
 You can receive up to $25 per day for a year to pay for someone else to perform these duties on your behalf.